 Tips for Families

 Remember, you don’t have to see everything in one visit.
 Keep your visits short and at your child’s pace.
-Take breaks as needed in Art Site, a family-friendly space.
+Take breaks as needed in the Playroom (temporarily closed), a family-friendly space.
 Talk to your children about what they see and think.

 Ask lots of questions to focus their investigation, and encourage them to share their ideas.
 Let your child lead to ensure you see things that interest and engage them.
 Play games like “I Spy” or “Tell Me What Happens Next.”